 Combustibles: Failure to maintain the specified minimum clearances to combustibles could result in a serious fire hazard.
 Do not locate flammable or combustible materials within this distance.
-Signs must be posted near thermostat and in storage areas or in a conspicuous area to specify maximum stacking height to maintain required clearances to combustibles.
+Signs must be posted near thermostat and in storage areas to specify maximum stacking height to maintain required clearances to combustibles.
 Do not locate in hazardous atmospheres containing flammable vapors or combustible dust.

-United States: Installations in public garages or airplane hangars are permitted when in accordance with NFPA-88 (latest edition) and NFPA-409 (latest edition) Codes.
+United States: Installations in Parking Structures is permitted when in accordance with ANSI/NFPA 88A (latest edition) or the Code for Motor Fuel Dispensing Facilities and Repair Garages NFPA 30A (latest edition).
+Installation in airplane hangars is permitted when in accordance with NFPA-409 (latest edition) Codes.